The Samsung Galaxy Buds 2 Pro earbuds promise a lot.

 Samsung says this saves you precious seconds from having to use the earbuds' touch controls to make the switch or take the earbuds off entirely, and this works as intended in practice.
 When ordering a coffee or paying at the till, it feeds in outside noise and people’s voices clearly, allowing you to have a short exchange without any fuss.
 It takes a second for the mode to activate and we wish the transition was less abrupt – but it does work well.

-Conversely, the one odd omission on the features list is that the Buds 2 Pro don’t pause music when you take an earbud out.
-Samsung clearly thinks this won’t be needed if you’re relying on voice detect mode, but we’ve always found this a handy feature in daily use when using other earbuds like the Sony XM4 and AirPods Pro.
+Conversely, the one odd omission on the features list is that the Buds 2 Pro don’t pause music when we take an earbud out.
+Samsung clearly thinks this won’t be needed if you’re relying on voice detect mode, but we’ve always found this a handy feature in daily use when using other earbuds like the Sony XM5 and AirPods Pro 2.

 Those with a Samsung Galaxy phone will get the full suite of features in the Buds 2 Pro – including a home screen widget that lets you change noise modes and turn all touch controls off with a single tap.
 The Wearables app with the Buds 2 Pro’s extensive customisable features is available for other Android users, but there’s no such luck for Apple/iOS users, who will get the basic Bluetooth connection for playback, basic touch controls without any customisation, and not much else.